bringing a brand back together

 The Before

 Upon joining the organization, we faced a fragmented landscape with over 40+ and 150 instances utilizing custom products.
-The proliferation of custom solutions led to a high volume of change requests and inconsistencies across platforms.
+The proliferation of custom solutions led to a high volume of change requests and inconsistencies across platforms, that included:

 the token-based design system